• Contact Us

 LSAT Scoring Scales: Facts and Figures

 In the days following each LSAT, students often worry about how their LSAT will be scaled.
 A more generous scoring scale can positively affect scores whereas a harsher curve can adversely affect scores.
-For those of you considering your possible test scaling, let’s examine a few historical facts about LSAT scoring scales, and then examine some recent trends in scoring.
+For those of you considering your possible test scaling, let’s examine a few historical facts about LSAT scoring scales.

 Here are a few facts about LSAT tests and scoring scales: